 Eldridge Park's east playground was scheduled for redevelopment in 2020.
 Due to COVID-19, this project has been deferred.
 Updates regarding when the project will move forward will be posted to epd.org when available.

 In May of 1961 the Elmhurst Park District entered into an agreement with the Joseph Lizzadro Family Foundation, a not-for-profit corporation, to provide land for the construction and operation of the Lizzadro Museum of Lapidary Art (Museum).

 This new comprehensive and strategic plan will help the Park Board determine the District’s future direction and priorities.
-This plan will be developed through 2017 and be activated after the current five-year comprehensive and strategic plan concludes in December of 2017.
+This plan was developed through 2017 and activated after the current five-year comprehensive and strategic plan concluded in December of 2017.

 Plans for renovating East End Park began in 2015.The playground was relocated from the southeast corner to a more centralized area of the park, as the existing playground was very close to the street.
 The move also allowed the playground to be near the public restrooms.
 East End Park neighbors and user surveys were considered in the playground's planning process and plans for the playground were approved in spring 2015.

 The Park District was selected to receive a $1.84 million state grant to restore the conservatory and two greenhouses in Wilder Park.
 The 88 year old Wilder Park Conservatory was the Park District’s first capital project and was due for a facelift.